ibm-cloud-docs/account/iam-external_mfa.md

 2. Select a user from the list.
 3. From the **User details** page, select **Order external authentication** in the Manage user's login section.
 4. Select **Symantec identity protection**.

-    * The user must download the [Symantec VIP](https://vip.symantec.com/){: external} app and obtain a credential ID to continue with the ordering process.
+   The user must download the [Symantec VIP](https://vip.symantec.com/){: external} app and obtain a credential ID to continue with the ordering process.
+   {: important}

 5. Follow the prompts to review the price and terms before you place the order.
 6. Click **Order** to finalize your selection.